nogur9/psychotherapy_lab/README.md

 ## Usage

-1. **Upload Files**: Use the sidebar to upload your MP4 video and CSV diarization file
+1. **Upload Files**: Use the sidebar to upload your MP3 audio file and CSV diarization file
 2. **Preview Data**: Check the diarization data preview to ensure correct format
 3. **Start Processing**: Click the "Start Processing" button
 4. **Download Results**: Download the ZIP file containing all segments organized by speaker